simon-an/angular-ts-basic-training/slides/angular/chapter4.md

 </details>

-## Exercise: 4.3 Add navigation to the home component
+##  4.3 Add navigation to the home component

 ### Add Angular Material and your first module